Diyckstra/terraform-provider-deyckstra/website/docs/d/canonical_user_id.md

 layout: "aws"
 page_title: "aws_canonical_user_id"
 description: |-
-  Provides the canonical user ID (S3 User ID) associated with the used account.
+  Provides information about the canonical user ID (S3 User ID) associated with the used account.
 ---

 # Data Source: aws_canonical_user_id

-Provides the canonical user ID (S3 User ID) associated with the used account
+Provides information about the canonical user ID (S3 User ID) associated with the used account.

 ~> **Note** To use this data source, you must have the `s3:ListAllMyBuckets` permission.